cooperaj/wow-armory-character/readme.txt

 == Changelog ==

+= 0.9.7 =
+* Realms are now chosen from a dropdown list rather then typed.
+This should help where the slug varies from the realm name.

 = 0.9.6 =
 * Update for patch 5.0.4 talent changes.
 * Achievemnt count update
+* Include Portugese language configuration options.

 = 0.9.5 =
 * New global settings introduced.
 Including the ability to disable the built in stylesheet and wowhead integration.